 Research at UBC's Chemistry Department

 A broad range of cutting-edge research in chemistry and related areas is performed by members of the Department spanning a range of research areas with a variety of research projects.
-For example, you may be interested in chemical synthesis, applications and development of chemical catalysis, materials chemistry, biological and medicinal chemistry, or studying fundamental properties of chemical systems through chemical physics projects.
+For example, you may be interested in chemical synthesis, applications and development of chemical catalysis, materials chemistry, biological and medicinal chemistry, environmental chemistry, or studying fundamental properties of chemical systems through chemical physics projects.
 These are just a few of the research areas in the Chemistry Department that in principle are accessible to undergraduate students through a variety of opportunities, as detailed below.

 Research Opportunities in the Curriculum